SGDInstitute/apollo/content/collections/pages/mblgtacc/volunteer.md

             text: 'Registration discounts'
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text
             text: 'Sometimes, MBLGTACC attendees would like a discount to the registration rate.
 Volunteering is that option.
-A '
+By volunteering for '
           -
-            type: text
-            marks:
-              -
-                type: bold
-            text: X
-          -
-            type: text
-            text: ' '
-          -
-            type: text
-            marks:
-              -
-                type: bold
-            text: 'hour shift'
-          -
-            type: text
-            text: ' will provide a $25 discount to the cost of registration. ' -
             type: text
             marks: